kchristidis/island/README.md

 ## Credits

 This repo began its life as a fork of the [heroes-service repo](https://github.com/chainHero/heroes-service).
 Experiments 2-3 make use of the composite keys iteration, initially demonstrated in the [high-throughput Fabric sample](https://github.com/hyperledger/fabric-samples/blob/ab46e3548c46acf1c541eca71914c20bbe212f6a/high-throughput/README.md).
+All Vagrant-related files were adapted from the [Fabric repo](https://github.com/hyperledger/fabric).

 ## Contributing